ssurendiran/Meeting-intelligance-Systems/README.md

 - **Idempotent ingestion** prevents cost bloat
 - The **scaling paths are additive** — we can upgrade each layer without redesigning the whole system

----

-## 🔮 What I'd Improve With More Time

-- Redis-based persistent memory from day one.
-- Observability + evaluation pipeline early.
-- Add audio-to-transcript flow (Whisper).
-- Provide a full documented AWS deployment blueprint.
-- Add RAGAS with golden evaluation datasets.